When it comes to email marketing, there’s a lot to consider. We’ve got you covered with these top 12 email marketing tips.

 4. Implement Automation

-So now, you’ve done the work to craft an email series.
-Next, it’s time to automate their delivery, so you don’t have to send them out each time you need to, according to your schedule.
+You’ve created an email series.
+Next, it’s time to automate its delivery so you don’t have to send it out each time you need to, according to your schedule.

 Automation in email marketing is easy to do using tools like MailChimp, Constant Contact, Campaign Monitor, and Convertkit.